CompletelyUnbelievable/ChangeOutage/BetterDiscord101/Attribution/README.md

 # Guidelines in regards to Attribution with intent to redistribute

+<h3>Preface</h3>

+<div>To be clear, I do not believe anyone takes themselves too seriously in reguards to attribution.
+Most theme developers just don't want someone trying to submit someone else's creation with minor changes or a theme that doesn't do much.
+These are just general guidelines for those who want it defined, this is not the law but should give insight into how things work.</div>

 <h3>Introduction</h3>

 <div>Attribution is a rather complex topic, since it will vary depending on how much or what is used.
 In regards to CSS styles in relation to BD, I do not believe that anyone would be arrogant enough to say that one's work should be unreproducible.
 I do not believe that anyone wants their own work to end with them, with sufficient attribution and transformation of the work a person should be able to build upon the work of others.</div>